-Empty Homes: The Council has an adopted Empty Property Strategy which aims to bring empty homes back into use through an incentive and enforcement approach which will prevent the blight associated with a poorly maintained property and prevent areas from declining.
-This will be coupled with tighter management of the private rented sector through landlord accreditation and selective licensing which will improve neighbourhoods.
+The Council has an adopted Empty Homes Strategy which aims to bring empty homes back into use through incentive and enforcement measures targeted at poorly maintained properties and prevent areas from declining.
+This will be coupled with tighter management of the private rented sector through the landlord/tenant unit within Housing Services and a range of incentive and enforcement options including selective licensing which will improve neighbourhoods.